AdaGold/group-fansite/README.md

 This group fansite must have the following HTML files:

-- `index.html` must include your name somewhere.
+- `index.html` must include your names or team name somewhere.

 - `facts.html` should include a series of fun facts or more detailed information about your topic.